 - Celebrate each others’ accomplishments in simple ways (special treat, acknowledgement).

-Some of these tips may not seem all that new – for example, setting a time and place for homework.
-But, when such practices are coupled with a statement such as, “We want you to have the best chance to succeed with the effort you are putting in…” the growth mindset is reinforced.
+Some of these tips may not seem all that new, for example, setting a time and place for homework.
+But, when such practices are coupled with a statement such as, “We want you to have the best chance to succeed and make the most of your effort,” the growth mindset is reinforced.
 Cara Lutes, a primary teacher in Iowa, insightfully noted, “We can build deeper levels of respect when start where kids are, tapping into their interests, strengths, and emotions.”

-A great acronym to remember these is “EAR” for “Effort-Attitude-Respect” Just like a third base coach might tug on the ear to have a runner steal home, parents can tug on their ears as a friendly reminder.
+A great acronym to remember these is EAR (Effort-Attitude-Respect).
+Just like a third base coach might tug on the ear to have a runner steal home, parents can tug on their ears as a friendly reminder.
 Or, switch it up and go with “ARE” and ask “How ARE you choosing to live today?”

 As I think of all the things we expect of ourselves as parents, especially as it relates to education – making and supporting the best possible decisions about where to go to school, monitoring daily homework, creating experiences to raise “well-rounded” individuals, and more – it can feel daunting.
 However, by focusing first and foremost on the things we can control, it helps keep life in context.